 2. Eve would likely have become pregnant during her first menstrual cycle

 3. Lucifer also would have rebelled in the short time between Creation and the Fall

 Recognizing that Adam and Eve fell prior to conceiving their first child is the primary realization for chronicling the earliest days in human history.
-These notes present additional biblical and biological observations that may further narrow the timing of the fall of Adam and Lucifer.
+Our Bible study album, Genesis: The Fall, makes these and other biblical and biological observations (some of which are presented below) that may further narrow the timing of the fall of Adam and Lucifer.
 Scripturally, Dr. Sarfati is on solid ground concluding that Satan fell in that short time period.
 For as traditionally understood, the passage interpreted as Satan's fall in Ezekiel 28 says about Lucifer that, "You were in Eden, the garden of God."
 And in Isaiah 14, the parallel passage about the perfect and wise Lucifer, “you have said in your heart: ‘I will ascend into heaven… I will ascend above the heights of the clouds…"

 Lucifer was "fallen from heaven," not geographically, for He was on the Earth in the Garden of Eden coveting to rise above the clouds and ascend of his own will into heaven.
 So he fell not from heaven, but from God's kingdom of heaven, which initially encompassed everything created, including, in a special way, our planet's surface, which God prepared for the kingdom of heaven on Earth.
 For Lucifer was, "perfect… from the day you were created, till iniquity was found in you."
 And prior to his temptation of Eve, he was not cursed to be lower than the animals, and prior to Eve's fall he was not at enmity with Eve nor with her future descendants.
 For God said, "Because you have done this, you are cursed more than all cattle… And I will put enmity between you and the woman, and between your seed and her Seed."